 Simply put, how much better can you do on the ACT?

-The answer is, with determination and lots of studying, there’s no limit to how much you can improve on the ACT.
+With determination and lots of studying, there’s no limit to how much you can improve your ACT score.
 More than almost any other standardized test, the ACT rewards hard work over natural-born intelligence.

 Establish a Baseline

 Take a practice ACT and score it so you know where you’re starting from.

 The absolute first thing to do to improve your ACT score is to take a test to establish a baseline score.
 Maybe you’ve already done this.
 If so, then great.
 You’ve already taken care of this step.

 But, if you haven’t ever taken the ACT, then print off one of the practice tests from the ACT website and take it at home, under test-day conditions—that is, timed and in one sitting, and in a quiet place, free of distractions.

 You need to take the practice test in conditions similar to test day in order to get a true read on how you’d do if you took the exam today.
 If you take it at a leisurely pace, or in your kitchen with your mom and siblings and dogs and all sorts of other distractions, you’re not going to get an accurate score.